Matthewcs142/freeCodeCamp-web-design-projects/README.txt

   Description:
     This small application demonstrates how to just vanilla JavaScript to get user input from a UI and use it to perform calculations.
 This project implements the Bootstrap 4 framework as well.
 This project was done as course work for Brad Traversy's Modern JS course on Udemy, viewable at: https://www.udemy.com/share/101WqkAEAbdlZRQ3kF/.
 I have modified the original project as it was presented in the course so that it included a 'clear' button that would reset the entire application.
 The original project did not include such a button and had to be cleared either manually or by refreshing the html page in the web browser.
 This project may be viewed on my Codepen at: https://codepen.io/matthewcs142/pen/LYRGvYe

+Twenty-ninth commit:
+  Date of commit:
+    12/4/20
+  Files committed:
+    number_guesser
+  Description:
+    This application uses JavaScript to create a small number guessing game wherein the winning number is randomly generated between a specific range.
+The minimum and maximum values of that range can be updated in the JavaScript.
+What makes this project stand out from the others on my Codepen is that is build with Skeleton; however, I added a little bit of extra styling of my own because Skeleton is a bit bare-bones.
+This project was part of the course work for Brad Traversy's Modern JavaScript course on Udemy, viewable at: https://www.udemy.com/share/101WqkAEAbdlZRQ3kF/
+    This project can be viewed on my Codepen at: https://codepen.io/matthewcs142/pen/gOwrYgM

 Additional portfolio code:
   The following links are for additional projects that I have done while taking Codecademy's courses.
 The code for these projects are stored in other places here on github and not specifically in my own repositories.